Skip to Main Content

 • Click on the title link to open the full article record, which includes the article abstract and other information about the article such as author affiliation and citation information

-• Look for pdf Full Text or HTML Full Text links
+• Look for the Access Options drop down menu or pdf Full Text or HTML Full Text buttons

-• Click on the Check 360 Link for Full Text link to see if this article is available to read in other library databases
+• Click on the Check 360 Link for Full Text button to see if the article is available to read in other library databases

 • The search words you're using to describe your topic may not match the tags that PsycINFO or PsycARTICLES has assigned to books and articles on your research question